 By Richard Mitchell and Mogsy Ford

-Updated September 2024
+Updated November 2024

-Swimrun is the fastest growing endurance sport in the world.
+The high-octane sport of Swimrun is the fastest growing endurance sport in the world.
 You normally participate in teams of two (although many events now allow solo athletes), alternating between trail running and open water swimming along a marked course.
-But you don't get changed for each section - there's no time to lose – you run in your wetsuit and you swim in your shoes!
-And you carry a swim float called a pull buoy for the entire race.

 NOW - let's answer the question of how it all started, which also goes a long way to explaining what the sport is all about.